iamlab-cmu/pillar-state/README.md

 # (Recommended) Create and source virtual env

-Create a Python 3.6 virtual environment.
+Create a Python virtual environment.
 The following commands will create a virtual environment named `pillar-state` in `~/envs`.
 However, you can change the location or name of the virtual environment if you prefer.

 ```
-virtualenv -p /usr/bin/python3.6 ~/envs/pillar-state
+virtualenv -p /usr/bin/{PY_VERSION} ~/envs/pillar-state
 ```

+where `{PY_VERSION}` is one of:
+- `python3`: Use default Python 3 version if you don't have a preference
+- `python3.6`: Python 3.6
+- `python3.7`: Python 3.7

 Source the environment: